MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/xamarin/android/actions.md

 ms.topic: article
 ---

-# Actions - Android
+# Actions - Xamarin.Android

-When a cards action is executed, the class that was passed to the render call that implements the [```ICardActionHandler```](icardactionhandler.md) interface gets invoked.
+When a cards action is executed, the class that was passed to the render call that implements the [```ICardActionHandler```](adaptivecards-renderin-xamarin-android-renderer-actionhandler-icardactionhandler.md) interface gets invoked.
 Here is how to define your action handler:

 ```java
 public class CardActionHandlerImpl : ICardActionHandler